Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: The connectivity condition and SYK graphs

 \

 Consider a $q$-constellation $S\in\bS^q$, its core diagram $C$, and its kernel diagram $K\in \bK^q$.
+We call tree contributions, the maximal trees removed to obtain the core diagram $C$ of $S$.
 Consider a white vertex $v\in S$.
-We will say that it also belongs to $C$ if it is not internal to a tree contribution, and we will say that it also belong to $K$ if, in addition, it is not a chain-vertex of $C$.
+We will say that it also belongs to $C$ if it is not internal to a tree contribution, and we will say that it also belongs to $K$ if, in addition, it is not a chain-vertex of $C$.

 \begin{lemma} With these notations, if $v$ is of valency smaller than $q$ in $K$, then it is admissible in $S$. \end{lemma} \proof If $v$ is of valency $d<q$ in $\cK$, it means that $q-d>0$ tree contributions have been removed in the procedure leading from a constellation $S$ to its kernel diagram $\cK$.
 We conclude applying Lemma~\ref{lemma:AdmVertexTree}.